 - Select a passage.
 For example, you can take the Cambridge 12 Test 5 Reading Passage 1, entitled “Cork”.

 - Find some new words.
 They should be completely new to you.
 Highlight or underline them.
-For instance, on page 16 paragraph 1 and 2, in the passage “Cork”, you can find words like millennia, trunk, cellular, replicating
+For instance, on page 16 paragraphs 1 and 2, in the passage “Cork”, you can find words like millennia, trunk, cellular, replicating

-- Go to the opposite side of the card, in the blank space; write the part of speech, definition, translations and a sentence using the word.
+- Go to the opposite side of the card, in the blank space; write the part of speech, definition, translations, and a sentence using the word.
 You can also add some synonyms and antonyms if you want.
 Here is an example: